What if you were born into extreme poverty? Take a minute to walk in your brother's flip flops.

 The riptide of generational poverty can be escaped.
 Normal, everyday people have to go to give a hand up, out of the current.
 It starts with the gospel and a smile.
 It continues with discipleship, meals together, homework help, starting a school, mentoring teenagers, teaching parenting classes, and helping college students get jobs and earn scholarships.
 It ends when those students grow up, get married and have the skills to raise their children Biblically.
 For Christians in the Global Church, the question we should ask God is, "Will I go or will I send?"

-All born-again Christians are part of the global church.
+All Christians in a real relationship with Jesus Christ are part of the global church.
 We've all escaped from the wrath to come and are supposed to live lives of thankfulness and purpose.
 As Christians, our purpose is to glorify God with our talents, time, and resources, and make disciples.
 That is a full-time life, so to speak.
 It is also something that is very difficult to do if you live in hunger, survival mode, and struggle with feeling worthless.
 It is impossible to glorify God with your talents when you've never developed those talents and gifts.
 If you live in extreme poverty, you have struggles that many of your other siblings in Christ have no concept of.
 You need some mature Christians to come to you, encourage you and build you up: Build you up into a Christian who can glorify God with your talents, resources and relationships.

 For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ, who died for us so that whether we are awake or asleep we might live with him.
 Therefore encourage one another and build one another up, just as you are doing.
 1 Thessalonians 5:9-11.